FAQs for schools

 These are the questions most frequently asked by schools joining the scheme.
 If you have further questions, please don't hesitate to contact us by email or telephone.

 There is no limit to the number of volunteers you can request.

 We recruit volunteers from the community around each school.
 They are not required to have any qualifications other than a good command of English, however many are retired teachers and professionals.
 All of them have a desire to put something into their local community, they enjoy helping children and they have committed to a minimum of a year's volunteering.

 Our volunteers range from 18 to 92, and the majority are of retirement age.

 Are the volunteers trained?

-Schoolreaders does not train volunteers because our partner schools use them to help children from a wide range of age groups and a wide range of reading ability.
+Schoolreaders does not train volunteers because our partner schools use them to help children from a wide range of age groups and with a wide range of reading ability.
 We therefore ask our partner schools to provide the guidance and training necessary for each volunteer.
 Where a volunteer asks us for training, we are able to direct them to additional online resources, such as phonics and safeguarding training, however this is unsupported and should not be seen as a replacement for your own training if you are able to offer it to your volunteers.

 On what days and at what times will volunteers be available?